srcython/cineway_app/README.md

 # Cineway Movie App

-The Cineway application is a feature-rich movie guide developed with Kotlin, utilizing a multi-module architecture and modern Android technologies to deliver an immersive experience for discovering and exploring movies.
+The Cineway application is a feature-rich movie guide developed with Kotlin, leveraging modern Android technologies to deliver an immersive experience for discovering and exploring movies.

 ## Screenshots